Mary Anne Franks: Personal life

 In addition to her work in legal scholarship and activism, she is an instructor in Krav Maga, a self-defense system developed for the military in Israel.
 On the topic of women's empowerment through honing self-defense skills, Franks said, "Society puts a lot of focus on women as objects as opposed to women asserting their subject-hood.
-I’m concerned with ways that women can create a relationship with their bodies that’s about making them stronger, faster, as well as more secure."
+I'm concerned with ways that women can create a relationship with their bodies that's about making them stronger, faster, as well as more secure."
 She is also a vocal proponent of hand-to-hand self-defense techniques over the use of firearms: "What troubles me about Florida when it comes to the psychology of self-defense is that our answer for defending ourselves is always a gun.
-Krav Maga is a nuanced approach to defending oneself and protecting one’s space.
+Krav Maga is a nuanced approach to defending oneself and protecting one's space.
 You can respond effectively, but no one gets shot, no one dies."

+In her book, The Cult of the Constitution, she has characterized devotees to the free speech clause of the First Amendment and to the right to own and bear arms in the Second Amendment as members of a "cult".